Reflexive control: General provisions

 One well-known example of the effective use of the theory of reflexive control was the disinformation work of the Soviet secret services to create an exaggerated impression on the American side of the shock potential of Soviet nuclear weapons.
 To this end, fake models of intercontinental ballistic missiles were developed for participation in Red Square parades, and their appearance was immediately reflected in the reports of foreign attachés to their superiors.
 The next stage was to provide indirect evidence of the real existence of these missile systems, which would then divert the resources of foreign developers to unsuccessful attempts to reproduce the allegedly "new" technology.

 Similarly, British intelligence conducted disinformation support for the Allied landings in Sicily, codenamed Operation Mincemeat.
 For this purpose, a dead body dressed as a British serviceman was planted in the sight of the Reich's special services with a set of skilfully fabricated documents describing an alleged British landing operation in the Peloponnese and Sardinia.
 Judging by these plans, the informational screen for this landing was to be demonstrative preparations for a fake attack on Sicily.
-The German leadership carried out a set of works to strengthen the Greek coast, redeployed there a tank division, but quite unexpectedly for them the main blow was struck in Sicily.
+The German leadership carried out a set of works to strengthen the Greek coast, redeployed a tank division there, but the main blow unexpectedly was struck in Sicily.

 Many Russian writers believe that another textbook example of reflexive control is the American Strategic Defense Initiative program, which forced the Soviet Union to spend significant resources to develop a similar space system.

-According to a number of non-Russian researchers, manipulative methods from the field of reflexive control form the basis of Russia's new concept of military action in the 21st century, which in the West has been called the "New Generation Warfare.».
+According to a number of non-Russian researchers, manipulative methods from the field of reflexive control form the basis of Russia's new concept of military action in the 21st century, which in the West has been called "New Generation Warfare".
 At the same time, some publications have been critical of the applied aspects of this theory, and it has even been called pseudoscientific.